vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch
 > 1. "Choose your battles wisely because sometimes the price of victory is too high."
 > 1. "Just say yes, and you’ll figure it out afterward." - Tina Fey
-> 1. "The greatest weapon in any battle is patience."
 > 1. "Choose to be optimistic; it feels better." - Dalai Lama
 > 1. "When you find yourself in the midst of a battle, take a step back and assess the situation before you act."
 > 1. "A dead end is just a good place to turn around." - Naomi Judd